UNEARTHING SLAVERY IN ABINGTON

 Traveling the town of Abington today, you would never know it was once home to an enslaved population, let alone an enslaved Revolutionary War veteran and his Wampanoag wife.
 There is a veterans’ memorial in front of the VFW, and the Island Grove park contains both the Abington Memorial Bridge dedicated to Civil War veterans and a plaque memorializing William Lloyd Garrison’s visits with local abolitionists.
 Revolutionary veterans’ graves in Mount Vernon Cemetery are recognized with Sons of the American Revolution medallions and Rev. Samuel Brown’s name appears on the sign at the United Church of Christ.
 But there is nothing in Abington indicating that Phebe and Brister ever existed.
-What’s more, their daughter Zerviah is buried in an unmarked grave less than a quarter-mile from the prominent Minister’s Corner where her father’s enslavers are venerated.
+What’s more, their daughter Zerviah is buried in an unmarked grave less than a quarter-mile from the prominent Minister’s Corner where the men who enslaved her father and grandmother are venerated.
 Two questions still burned: where the hell was Brister’s farm and where are Phebe and Brister today?

 The thought struck me that Besse and Brister’s last name of Goold eventually morphed into the modern Gould spelling.
 And I had noticed before that one of the names of Abington’s old family burying grounds was the Gould Family Burying Ground.
 My first impulse was “perhaps this was the white family from which Besse’s surname is derived?”
 Can I find information about who was buried here?

-Moreover, Edwards’s work points me to the Massachusetts Cultural Resource Information System (MACRIS), an internet repository maintained by the Massachusetts Historical Commission that not only confirms the Find-a-Grave information, but it also unleashes a wealth of information about the lives of Brister, Phebe, and Besse compiled by local historian Leola Joebert in 1979.
+Moreover, Edwards’s work points me to the Massachusetts Cultural Resource Information System (MACRIS), an internet repository maintained by the Massachusetts Historical Commission that not only confirms the Find-a-Grave information, but it also unleashes a wealth of information about the lives of Brister, Phebe, and Besse compiled by local historian Martha Campbell in 1979.